kubeshop/testkube/docs/docs/articles/step2-installing-cluster-components.md

 4. Run the command in your terminal and wait for Testkube to detect the connection.

 You will need *Helm* installed and `kubectl` configured with access to your Kubernetes cluster:
-- To install `helm` just follow the [install instrcutions on the Helm web site](https://helm.sh/docs/intro/install/).
+- To install `helm` just follow the [install instructions on the Helm web site](https://helm.sh/docs/intro/install/).
 - To install `kubectl` follow [Kubernetes docs](https://kubernetes.io/docs/tasks/tools/).

 ![Install Steps 1](../img/install-steps.png)